Intellectual Property Appeals

 - Chambers USA: America’s Leading Lawyers for Business – Ranked our practice in band one in Massachusetts for the past 15 years (2003–2018).
 Chambers USA 2011–2018 ranked our national practice in band one, noting that our teams “are outstanding at all levels, combining first-rate technical and legal acumen and great trial skills.”
 In addition, Chambers USA ranked our California (2012–2018), Colorado (2016–2018), DC (2012–2018) and New York (2012–2018) intellectual property practices.
 In 2013–2018, we were recognized in International Trade: Intellectual Property (Section 337).
 In 2013, Chambers named our intellectual property practice among the shortlist of leading IP law firms in the United States.

-- IAM Patent 1000 – Ranked WilmerHale a leading firm in 2018 for litigation nationally, as well as in California, Colorado, the DC Metro area and Massachusetts.
+- IAM Patent 1000 – Again ranked WilmerHale a leading firm in 2019 for litigation nationally, as well as in California, Colorado, the DC Metro area and Massachusetts.
 The firm was also recommended in Massachusetts for its transactions practice.
 In 2015, and based on research conducted by Unified Patents Research, IAM reported that WilmerHale was one of the most successful law firms at the Patent Trial and Appeal Board.

 - Lex Machina – According to the 2017 Patent Trial and Appeal Board Report by legal data analytics firm Lex Machina, WilmerHale is one of two full-service law firms that is most experienced in representing petitioners at the Patent Trial and Appeal Board, having filed 65 petitions in 2016 alone.

-- Managing IP (MIP) – Named WilmerHale the 2019 United States Patent Contentious Firm of the Year, and recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
-The firm was also named the Patent Contentious Firm of the Year in 2017 for the seventh time, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
+- Managing IP (MIP) – Ranked WilmerHale Tier 1 for PTAB Litigation in 2019, and also named the firm the 2019 United States Patent Contentious Firm of the Year.
+MIP also recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
+The firm was named the Patent Contentious Firm of the Year in 2017 for the seventh time, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
 In past years, MIP has singled out Natalie Hanlon Leh, David Cavanaugh and Seth Waxman for recognition.
 In 2015, 2016 and 2017, David Cavanaugh was named to the Managing IP North America Awards shortlist for Patent Trial and Appeal Board Litigation.